 - • Healthy Relationship and Communication Skills

 Each year, we hire volunteer peer outreach educators and provide them with a stipend.
-Volunteers apply for a yearlong position from August to June.
-We’ve already got a great team this year, but if you think you would like to help other young people learn the real deal about HIV, STI’s and pregnancy prevention, please contact us.
+Volunteers apply for a yearlong position from October to May.
+We’re no longer accepting applications for the 2020-2021 school year, but please contact us if you are interested in learning more about the Adelante! program.

-For more information about the program, to schedule a workshop or to request an in-service for your organization, please call (415) 552-3870 extension 2339 or e-mail Mayra Garcia at firstname.lastname@example.org
+For more information about the program, to schedule a workshop or to request an in-service for your organization, please call (415) 552-1013 extension 2339 or e-mail Julia Madnick at firstname.lastname@example.org

 Funded By The Children And Youth Fund